YiyangLi/learn-passport-jwt/readme.md

 # Learn Passport JS
 ## Requirements

-In an Organisation there are 3 roles
+In an Organization there are 3 roles

 - Admin
 - Supervisor